centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 #### Active checks after trap reception

-**Reschedule associated services** option to actively check the service after trap reception.
+The **Reschedule associated services** option allows you to actively check the service after trap reception.

 The active service linked in the service configuration is executed.